cloudify-cosmo/docs.getcloudify.org/content/ops_guides/troubleshooting.md

 ## A deployment install failed, how do I find out what went wrong?

 By searching through the Cloudify logs and events you should be able to ascertain what went wrong with the install.
-The following Cloudify page [here]({{< relref "working_with/console/deployments-page.md" >}}) should detail how to retrieve events and logs for deployment workflows from the Cloudify UI.
+The following Cloudify page [here]({{< relref "working_with/console/deployments-page.md" >}}) should detail how to retrieve events and logs for deployment workflows from the {{< param cfy_console_name >}}.

 ## Where are the Cloudify service log files?